Do you know why people aren’t getting invited to church?

 - The people who are loyal, but not fully happy with your church (hopefully that’s not a lot of people), keep it to themselves.
 They stay for now because they are loyal, but are at high risk to quietly leave.

 The unique angle in this post focuses on those loyal people who come to church and stay there.
 They may stay for many reasons from close friends and ministry relationships, to their kids love it.
 They stay at your church, but no longer invite their friends.

-These five reasons will offer you insights that can serve as a catalyst for a turning point in your ministry.
+These five reasons why people aren’t getting invited to church will offer you insights that can serve as a catalyst for a turning point in your ministry.
 This turning point can help inspire your congregation to begin to invite their friends.

 The primary principle is this: